lupyuen/lupyuen.github.io/src/openocd.md

 ![Remapped PineCone Connection to JTAG Debugger](https://lupyuen.github.io/images/pinecone-headers2.jpg)

-_Remapped JTAG Port connected to JTAG Debugger_
+_Remapped JTAG Port connected to JTAG Debugger.
 The LED lights up in bright white to signify that the JTAG Port has been remapped.

-Jumper is set to L, for Normal Mode.
+Jumper is set to L, for Normal Mode._

-GND must be connected or JTAG will get wonky.

-# How to remap the JTAG port
+# How to remap the JTAG Port

 TODO